What is customer relationship management?

 Customer relationship management is a strategy for understanding your customers and their needs in order to optimize your interactions with them.
 This philosophy leverages technology to create stronger relationships with former, current and prospective customers while maximizing your marketing and customer service capabilities.

-CRM will enable you to actively manage your customer relations in an organized and strategic manner.
+CRM can enable you to actively manage your customer relations in an organized and strategic manner.
 In practice, that means developing your company's methodologies, internal operations, software and Internet capabilities to be able to better address your customers' needs and, as a result, make your relationships with your customers more profitable.

 - Identify your best customers